uvatoc/uvatoc.github.io/src/content/week3.md

 If you already have python3 on your machine, you should be good to go for the programming problems.
 If you don't, please [follow these directions to setup Python](/python).

+# Monday Class
+In class on Monday September 13 we discussed motivations for syntactic sugar and together worked on a problem similar to lookup (from the videos) and Add (from the problem set).
+You can find the slides [here](/docs/sept13_21.pdf) and you can find a recording of the lecture on collab.

 # Write-up Problem